Thursday, October 31, 2024

 LEAN HOGS:

 FRIDAY'S HOG CALL: Lower.
-At this point its safe to say that packers have bought the vast majority of their cash needs for the week and won't likely be active in Friday's cash market.
+It's likely that packers have secured the vast majority of their needs for the week.

-Thursday Midday Livestock Market Summary - Traders Send Contracts Higher with Strong Export Demand
+Thursday Midday Livestock Market Summary - Traders Back Away From Hog Market After a Disappointing Export Report

 GENERAL COMMENTS: